<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 A Grant of Representation is a legal document issued in the United Kingdom that gives the person named on it the authority to administer the estate and other assets of a deceased person.
 In simple terms, it is a document that proves that the person handling the deceased's assets has the legal right to do so.

-There are two main types of Grants of Representation depending on the circumstances of the deceased person's estate and the relationship of the person applying for the Grant to the deceased.
+There are two main types of Grants of Representation depending on the circumstances of the deceased person's estate.
 The two types are:

 What is estate administration?

-Estate administration refers to the process of managing and distributing the assets of a deceased person.
+Estate administration refers to the process of managing and distributing the assets of a person who has died.

 Click here to read our blog on the difference between probate and estate administration.